kunalkeshan/IEEE-Webture-Mailing-Application/README.md

 Web application that sends confirmation and paid email updates to the attendees of the boot camp.

+> ⚠️ This application Uses **Mailgun** for sending emails!
+If you're looking for something simple like **Nodemailer**.
+Then Checkout the [`switch-to-nodemailer`](https://github.com/kunalkeshan/IEEE-Webture-Mailing-Application/tree/switch-to-nodemailer) branch on this repository.
+It's updated with the same logic using Nodemailer.

 Table of Contents:

 - [Installation](#installation)